Upcoming SLT Productions

 Adapted by David Wood

 In this delightful stage adaptation, Roald Dahl’s classic tale is faithfully told by James himself, along with the insect characters – Miss Spider, Old-Green-Grasshopper, Centipede, Ladybird, and Earthworm.
-Full of fun, thrills and a sprinkling of magic, James' epic adventures will be brought to life in a show for all the family.

 Director: Simon Gleisner